-We recommend no more than four children per lane or eight children per pair of lanes during the on-lane portion of your camp.
+We recommend no more than 4 children per lane or 8 children per pair of lanes during the on-lane portion of your camp.
 Because one of the main objectives of USA Bowling Summer Camps is skill development, one coach should be assigned to each pair of lanes.
-A smaller player-to-coach ratio will allow your coaches enough time to work with each child individually as well as with the group.
+A smaller player to coach ratio will allow your coaches enough time to work with each child individually as well as with the group.

-For example, let's say you have a 32 lane center and plan to block off 12 lanes on the day of your camp.
-The maximum number of entries you can receive for your camp is 48 and you will need six coaches.
+For example, let's say you have a 32 lane center and plan to block off 12 lanes on the day of your camp, the maximum number of entries you can receive for your camp is 48 and the number of coaches you will need is 6.

-Camp-day schedule
+Camp day schedule